section-engineering-education/engineering-education/content/articles/storing-custom-types-with-custom-type-converter-in-room-database/index.md

 - An understanding of the Kotlin programming language.

 ### What are TypeConverters in Room database?
-These are methods that tell `Room` database how to convert custom types to and from recognized kinds that Room understands.
+These are methods that tell `Room` database how to convert custom types to and from kinds that Room understands.

 ### What are custom types in Room?
 Room typically stores primitive types such as String, Int, Float, Double, and others.
 However, a `@TypeConverter` is very useful when it comes to storing custom types, such as: